The translation of this document is outdated.

 b) verification of lawfulness and expediency of the decisions

-taken by the city or municipality council;
+taken by the council;

 c) control and supervision of the execution of decisions taken

-by the city or municipality council;
+by the council;

 d) provision of advice and consultations to local government